opencollective/discover/_stories/mutual aid bushwick.md

   title: 'OCF video'
 ---

-# Mutual aid project
+# Mutual aid in Bushwick

-## Featured story

-This is about a project in mutual aid.
+Bushwick Ayuda Mutua is a network of neighbors supporting neighbors.